 Trinidad and Tobago has not instituted new procedures since the Lewis decision, and there are no plans to make legal aid or expert witnesses available to persons whose cases are being considered by the Advisory Committee; this leads Allum and Delzin (2003) to conclude that it is hard to know how far Trinidad and Tobago intends to follow the Lewis ruling.

-Although the law in both Trinidad and Tobago and Barbados holds that the sentence for murder is the mandatory death penalty, the numbers of persons actually convicted of murder, and eventually executed, are so low so as to make this an arbitrary penalty in its application.
+Although the law in Trinidad and Tobago (and until June 2018 in Barbados) holds that the sentence for murder is the mandatory death penalty, the numbers of persons actually convicted of murder, and eventually executed, are so low so as to make this an arbitrary penalty in its application.

 Indeed, Roger Hood and Florence Seemungal (2006) argued that infliction of the death sentence was both rare and arbitrary.
 Quoting Justice Potter Stewart of the US Supreme Court, they argued that ‘whether a person is convicted of murder and sentenced to death in Trinidad and Tobago can be regarded as “cruel and unusual in the same way that being struck by lightning is cruel and unusual”.’